SystemsApproach/tcpcc/aqm.rst

 transient queue length).

 One of the innovations of CoDel is to focus on *sojourn time*: the time that any given packet waits in the queue.
-For a queue that is behaving well, it will frequently drain to zero and thus some packets will experience a sojourn time close to zero.
+A queue that is behaving well will frequently drain to zero, and thus, some packets will experience a sojourn time close to zero.
 Conversely, a congested queue will delay every packet, and the minimum sojourn time will never be close to zero.
-CoDel therefore measures the sojourn time—something that is quite easy to do for every packet—and tracks whether it is consistently sitting above some small target.
+CoDel therefore measures the sojourn time—something that is easy to do for every packet—and tracks whether it is consistently sitting above some small target.

-Rather than asking an operators to determine the parameters to make CoDel work well, the algorithm chooses reasonable defaults.
+Rather than asking operators to determine the parameters to make CoDel work well, the algorithm chooses reasonable defaults.
 A target sojourn time of 5ms is used, along with a sliding measurement window of 100ms.
 The intuition, as with RED, is that 100ms is a typical RTT